How to Do a Kitchen Risk Assessment in Hospitality

 7. Gas

-This section covers who could be harmed by risks associated with gas in your kitchen.
+Name the staff roles who use gas-powered equipment and describe how they could be harmed.
 Staff and customers could suffer serious or fatal injuries as a result of explosion or release of gas.
-Please name the job roles of those who will use gas in the kitchen.

 What good answers look like: